Hexuro/MacroTodo/README.md

 ```

 ## Build Guide
 First clone the repository.
-Then follow the steps below for your platform.
+Then follow the steps below for your platform. <br>
 **Windows** <br>
 ```console
 > cd Scripts && GenVisualStudio2022.bat # Choose 2019 for VS2019